Thomas Barber (judge): Federal judicial service

 On April 26, 2018, President Donald Trump announced his intent to nominate Barber to serve as a United States District Judge of the United States District Court for the Middle District of Florida.
 On May 7, 2018, his nomination was sent to the Senate.
 He was nominated to the seat vacated by Judge James D. Whittemore, who assumed senior status on August 29, 2017.
 On October 17, 2018, a hearing on his nomination was held before the Senate Judiciary Committee.

 On January 3, 2019, his nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate.
 On January 23, 2019, President Trump announced his intent to renominate Barber for a federal judgeship.
 His nomination was sent to the Senate later that day.
 On February 7, 2019, his nomination was reported out of committee by a 20–2 vote.
 On June 11, 2019, the Senate invoked cloture on his nomination by a 75–21 vote.
 On June 12, 2019, his nomination was confirmed by a 77–19 vote.
 He received his judicial commission on July 11, 2019.

 Notable cases

 In 2021, Barber sentenced Christopher Buonocore, a cyberstalker who shared nude photos of women without their consent, to 15 years in prison.

+In 2023, U.S. District Judge Tom Barber of the United States District Court for the Middle District of Florida presided over a civil lawsuit filed by three former Church of Scientology members alleging human trafficking, abuse, and coercive control within the church's Sea Organization.
+Judge Barber ruled that the plaintiffs’ claims could not be adjudicated in federal court because the parties had entered into agreements requiring disputes to be resolved through internal religious arbitration.
+He held that deciding issues about the enforceability of those arbitration agreements would require the court to interpret religious doctrine, which is prohibited by the First Amendment, and thus compelled the parties into arbitration rather than allowing the claims to proceed in court.